domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Short version: If anything in life is easy, you're doing it wrong.
 Long version: If anything in life is easy, you are either doing it sub-optimally or you have already learned how to do it optimally.

-Strive for utter excellence.
+Strive for excellence.
 Whether you achieve it or not does not matter.

+Self-immerse in culture.

+Attempt to distribute heartfelt love in every action.

+Don't strive to be an attractive human; strive to be an attractive skeleton.